outstandyy/learn-angular-optimizations/README.md

 3. `*ngFor` with `trackBy`

-4. Pure pipes instead of method calls in tenplates
+4. Pure pipes instead of method calls in templates

 5. Pure pipes with caching (`@memo`)